Plácido 'Pocho' Guimaraes (1951- )

 Bio

-Equatorial Guinea achieved independence from Spain in 1968, when Guimaraes was 17 years old.
-His grandfather, Francisco Malabo, recognised as the last Bubi king, was in charge of his education until he was 10, when he was admitted to the La Salle school in Malabo.
+Equatorial Guinea achieved independence from Spain in 1968 when Guimaraes was 17 years old.
+His grandfather, Francisco Malabo, recognised as the last Bubi king, was in charge of his education until he was 10 when he was admitted to the La Salle school in Malabo.
 There, he was tutored by Teodoro Obiang Nguema (now President of Equatorial Guinea).
 The events and the political figures involved in the independence and the dictatorship of Macías Nguema (former President of Equatorial Guinea), marked his life politically.
-The political persecution by Nguema had direct implications for Guimaraes’s family, whose Father was imprisoned, tortured and killed by the regime in 1971.
+The persecution by Nguema directly implicated Guimaraes, whose Father was imprisoned, tortured, and killed by the regime in 1971.
 Guimaraes sees his country submerged under the current dictatorship of President Obiang, whose rule is considered one of the most repressive in the world.
 Wanting to escape from these inequalities encountered in his home country, he has been largely self-exiled in Spain since he was 19 years old.
-His political and cultural concerns led him to Kiev in 1975, where he studied Urban Planning.
-Upon returning to Spain, he studied Fine Arts in Valencia thereafter exploring a multitude of visual languages and collaborations in the world of dance, theatre and cinema.
-From 2005 – 2019 Guimaraes returned to Equatorial Guinea and lived on the island of Bioko undergoing the traditional ceremonies that he was unable to perform due to his early departure from the country at the age of 17.

 Exhibitions